HelderDomingues/crievalor/KNOWLEDGE.md

 2. **MAR page**: Details about the MAR methodology
 3. **About page (Sobre)**: Company information and values
 4. **Contact page (Contato)**: Contact forms and information
+5. **Dedicated Services Pages ({nomeServiço})** Informations about each individual service (The MAR product already have a dedicated page.
+No need to create another)
+6. **Login or Sign Up Page (login/cadastro)** Page to allow users to register or log in to their accounts
+7. **Members Area (Área de Membros)** Colective members feed/pages
+8. **Members Private Page (Página privada do Membro)** Private page with users informations and exclusive content
+9. **Blog Section (blog)** Blog section with all necessary tools for creating blog posts (must have integration with make to automate the process)
-5. **Legal pages**: Privacy Policy, Refund Policy, Terms of Service
+10. **Legal pages**: Privacy Policy, Refund Policy, Terms of Service

 ## Key Components
 - HeroSection: Main banner with animations